Published: 20.09.2023 Updated: 03.02.2025

 • investment firms;

-• insurance brokers that are large companies;
+• insurance brokers which are large companies;

 • payment institutions;